TL;DR: Is Cluely AI Worth It?

 Columbia later expelled him after discovering he’d used AI to fake his way through technical interviews.
 Rather than backpedalling, Lee leaned into the scandal, rebranding the product as Cluely and raising $5.3 million to expand what he openly called a “cheating tool for literally everything.”

-The viral launch video features Lee on a date, using Cluely real-time coaching via smart glasses to fake knowledge about art and lie about his age.
+But Cluely’s dominant controversy was its viral launch video which features Lee on a date, using Cluely’s real-time coaching via smart glasses to fake knowledge about art and lie about his age.
 He’s exposed when the waiter refuses him wine.
 It’s a scripted skit, but its message is clear: this AI helps you mislead.

 While Lee defended the Cluely ad as satire, critics have called it manipulative, mirroring the unsettling undertones of Adolescence, where red pill ideology and male entitlement play out with violent consequences.
 In an era of increasingly urgent conversations around consent, AI, and coercion, the ad’s attempt at humour feels less like satire and more like a shrug at the kinds of manipulative behaviour we should be taking seriously—repackaged as comedy, but uncomfortably familiar.

-The backlash is strong in just a few days we are seeing that companies are attempting to create “counter” tools, such as Validia launching Truely, to combat it specifically.
+The backlash was strong.
+Just a few days later, several companies released “counter” tools, such as Validia who launched Truely, to combat it specifically.

 Public reaction was divided.
 Some admired the audacity.
 Others have seen it all as pure “ragebait” marketing.
 One Twitter/X user, Cody Blakeney, summed it up: “Imagine making a Black Mirror short as a product ad.” and MorningBrew made the same comparison, highlighting the dystopian undertone..